geeeedev/Cheatsheets/CheatSheet-SCSS.md

     ```
 - will be compiled into CSS
     ```css
-    .parent .child{}    <!-- a space btw .parent and .child defines hierarchy -->
+    .parent .child{}    <!-- a space btw .parent and .child defines hierarchy in css -->
     .title{ color: #fce473 }
     .title strong{}
     .title em{}